giuseppeg/style-sheet/README.md

     [
       "@babel/preset-react",
       {
-        "pragma": "createElement", // React will use style-sheet's createElement }
+        "pragma": "createElement" // React will use style-sheet's createElement }
     ]
+  ],
+  "plugins": [
+    ["style-sheet/babel", {
+      "stylePropName": "css",
+      "stylePropPackageName": "./path/to/createElement.js"
+    }]
   ]
 }
 ```

+When possible, the Babel plugin will hoist and extract to .css file the style prop!

 ## i18n